For the Media

-Logos for UCLA Luskin-affiliated departments and research centers
+Logos and templates for UCLA Luskin-affiliated departments and research centers

 As part of an effort to unify the brand identity across campus, UCLA Strategic Marketing has provided official logos for UCLA Luskin and its various departments and centers in a variety of file formats.
-Those files are available for download with UCLA credentials on Box at https://ucla.box.com/v/logos
+Additional templates for flyers, PowerPoint presentations and business cards are also available.

 Click here for a Flickr gallery of faculty/staff headshots.

 As of March 18, 2011, the entity formerly known as the UCLA School of Public Affairs was renamed the UCLA Meyer and Renee Luskin School of Public Affairs.
 Simultaneously, the building name was changed to “Public Affairs Building.”

 Name usage: There are three versions of the new School name that are preferred for written use: